liang-wu-1985/Migrate_Tensorflow_Code_To_AWS/README.md

 ###SOME MEMO FOR NLP tasks###

-The pre-trained word2vector I used is from fasttext.as follows. (ja-300d) https://fasttext.cc/docs/en/crawl-vectors.html
+The pre-trained word2vector I used is from fasttext as follows. (ja-300d) https://fasttext.cc/docs/en/crawl-vectors.html

 For tokenizer, I used Sudachi rather than most popular Japansese Tokenizer Mecab. (https://github.com/WorksApplications/SudachiPy)